How to Get From/To Keflavík Airport To/From Reykjavík (Shared Transfer Option)

 WHAT I REALLY SPENT

-- Shared Transportation: $40 Booking via Viator was interestingly cheaper than booking directly on the Reykjavik Excursions website (by a couple of dollars)
+- Shared Transportation: $40 (x2 unfortunately no option to book as round trip transfers) Booking via Viator was interestingly cheaper than booking directly on the Reykjavik Excursions website (while it was only by a couple of dollars, it all begins to add up)

 - $4: Viator Rewards that I had in my account from previous bookings